gtema/openstack/doc/src/osc.md

   Possible values:
   - `json`:
     Json output
-  - `yaml`:
-    YAML output
   - `wide`:
-    Wide (Human readable table with extra attributes.
+    Wide (Human readable table with extra attributes).
 Note: this has effect only in list operations)

 * `-f`, `--fields <FIELDS>` — Fields to return in the output (only in normal and wide mode)
 * `-v`, `--verbose` — Verbosity level.
 Repeat to increase level